How to Find Your Mac’s IP Address

 - VPNs: Not only do they hide your IP address, but VPNs hide your browsing activity as well, giving you even more anonymity online.
 Learn how to set up a VPN in just a few minutes, or dive into how much VPNs cost.

-- Tor: Most people use Chrome as their web browser,2 but another option is Tor, open-source software that hides your IP address and browsing history.
-By clearing your cookies after you’re off each website, Tor prevents you from seeing those creepy targeted ads that follow you around everywhere you go.
-Download Tor for macOS for free on the Tor Project website.3
+- Tor: Most people use Chrome as their web browser,2 but you can use Tor instead.
+This is an open-source browser that hides your IP and browsing history by default.
+And it clears your cookies when you leave a website.
+This blocks those weird ads that stick to you like glue.
+Tor is free for macOS on the Tor Project site.3

-- Proxy: Finally, a proxy server is a device that hides your IP address and is usually free, but note that it won’t hide your web activity.
-On a Mac:
+- Proxy: At the end of our list of ways to hide your IP we have a proxy server.
+It’s a device that hides your IP and most of the time you can get one for free.
+But, note that it won’t hide your web use on a Mac:

 - Click Advanced.